 Lewis Lambert Fox

+First, what is your hosts file location, and how does it work?
 The hosts file is a plain text file (hosts.txt) that translates websites’ hostnames into numeric IP addresses, before DNS (the Domain Name System).
 So when you enter a name of a website into your browser, the hosts file tries to resolve it first and only if the attempt is not successful, the request is sent to a DNS server.
 When the request is resolved by the hosts file, it doesn’t have to leave your device.

 What’s handy about this method is that you can edit your hosts file yourself to specify the websites you want to be blocked or accessed through a particular IP address.
 Unlike in ad-blockers, changes that are made in the hosts file are applied not only on a particular browser, but across the entire OS,.
 So if you choose to block a website, you won’t be able to access it until you unblock it.

-Depending on your security preferences, you can modify entries in your hosts file to block ad servers, third party cookies, banners and websites that are known for hosting malware or spyware.
+Depending on your security preferences, you can edit entries in your hosts file to block ad servers, third party cookies, banners and websites that are known for hosting malware or spyware.
 This also makes a great alternative to parental control software as you can block adult sites you don’t want your kids to visit.

-Modifying your hosts file to block certain websites or pop-up windows from being shown on your browser is actually very simple, even if you are a complete technology newbie.
+It’s time to learn how to edit hosts files.
+Editing your hosts file to block certain websites or pop-up windows from being shown on your browser is actually very simple, even if you are a complete technology newbie.
 The hosts file already resides on your OS, so you only need to make some changes in it.
 There are two ways of doing that:

 The good thing about public blocklists is that they are regularly updated, so you don’t need to do that yourself.
 On the other hand, these lists sometimes may block websites that you consider legitimate and would like to access.
 So it’s up to you which method to choose.